data-drift/data-drift/README.md

 ## Python installation

-Put the probe in your pipeline.
+Install the monitor in your pipeline.

 ```python
 >>> from driftdb.connectors.workflow import snapshot_table